CraftAcademy/lectures/accounts/part-1.md

   config.home_page = 'welcome'
 end
 ```
+That tells the application to set the defaul route to the `welcome` page.
+So let's create that.

 In your IDE create and edit a file called `welcome.html.erb` in the `app/views/pages` folder.
 If you want to do this from the command line (and most of us do), you can go ahead and run these commands:
 ```